kanna-shirakawa/libku-utils-perl/README.md

 	database, usefull to permament save and retrieve small pieces of data via web interface

+---

+# repositories

+Debian format packages, for various platforms, of the latest release of this project are available
+<a target="new" href="https://repos.kubit.ch">here</a>.

+---

 NOTE: that this is my first attempt to place my projects on github, and I'm using it, among other tasks, to test my automatic rebuild tools suite (jtools).